chase-moskal/crosscall/README.md

 - **simple permissions system**
 	- can allow access differently for each origin, on a per-method basis

-- **secure** *[coming soon hahah]*
-	- both client and server will reject messages from untrusted origins
+	- both client and host will reject messages from untrusted origins
-	- it's architected with security in mind, but many more unit tests are needed
-		to really lock this thing down — it's young yet :)